 Tarragona is the capital of the province of Tarragona (Catalonia, Spain).
 It has a population of 140,323 people.
 Tarragona is situated 100 kilometres south of Barcelona.

 The industrial sector (in particular the chemical and petrochemical) and services (particularly tourism) are the economic pillars of Tarragona, the second area of economic development in Catalonia, only behind Barcelona.
 In recent years Tarragona has positioned itself as a major International exhibition and conference centre.

 The service sector accounts for 60% of provincial gross domestic product, employs 50,000 workers and generates 4,000 million Euros.
-“Port Aventura” in Salou is one of the most important thematic parks in the World.
+“Port Aventura” in Salou is one of the largest thematic parks in the World.

 The Food industry.
 In the province of Tarragona, there are important food companies.
 The “Priorat wine” or olive oil, are considered some of the best in the World.